 Jesus and every New Testament writer spoke of the need to wait patiently for the Lord’s return.

 So plant trees and raise families, and do whatever God put you on this earth to do.

 Make friends.
 Go to college, learn a trade, master a skill, and start a business.
 Invest, build, dig deep and go long.
 Let your light shine so others may praise your Father in heaven.

 But don’t waste time in Facebook debates over the latest end times’ fad or prediction.
 (Consumer tip: If a date is being offered, I guarantee it is wrong.)

 If somebody asks you, “When will the Lord return?” give the answer that Christ gave.
 “No one knows the day or hour, but be ready.”

-Adapted from Paul’s forthcoming book AD70 and the End of the World.
+Adapted from chapter 32 of Paul’s forthcoming book AD70 and the End of the World.